0x5c4r3/jekyll-theme-console/_posts/2022-01-17-RF-Hacking-Part-1:-Reply-Attack.markdown

 ## <ins style="color:red;"><b>Tools Used</b></ins>
 There are many interesting tools, both hardware and software, that can be used for such purpose.
 I tried the majority of them, to have a better understanding of which is the best:
 - *Yard Stick One*: Cheapest and quite versatile half-duplex radio dongle able to receive or transmit signals below 1GHz.
-Perfect to jam the signal (we'll talk later about it), honestly I did not really like the interface.
+Perfect to jam the signal (we'll talk later about it), honestly I did not really like the interface, but it did its job.
-- *HackRF*
+- *HackRF*: the most famous SDR on the market, half-duplex, range from 1MHz to 6GHz (quite impressive tbh).
+Different ways for operating it.
+Not sure what to say about this one, it's the standard.
-- *BladeRF*
+- *BladeRF*: expensive, but probably the best interface around.
+Full-duplex, 2 RX and 2 TX Antennas with 2x2 MIMO, 47MHz to 6GHz...
+I mean, it's definitely my favourite toy.